ashenafykebede/eurder/README.md

 # Örder
-Örder is an innovative order management application developer as self-evaluation project.
+Örder is an innovative order management application developed as self-evaluation project.